The Ted R. Bradley Herbarium

 - Lea, Christopher.
 2000.
 Plant Communities of the Potomac Gorge and their relationship to fluvial factors.

-- Dal-Forno, Manuela. ongoing.
+- Dal-Forno, Manuela.
+2015.
 Systematics, phylogeny, and species taxonomy of the lichen genus Dictyonema.

-- Gostel, Morgan. ongoing.
+- Gostel, Morgan.
+2015.
 Origin and evolution of endemic Commiphora lineages of Madagascar.

 - Hollowell.
 Thomas H. 2005.
 Plant community structure, fire disturbance, and recovery in mangrove swamps of the Waini Peninsula, Guyana.